mdawsondev/cs-notebooks/Books/The Self-Taught Programmer.md

 ### Chapter 25: Relational Database Design

+Chapter 25 was a very rough discription of how database design works, but not written well enough that I feel like I got much out of it.
+Keywords like **normalization** and **referential integrety** were discussed, but poorly explained.
+I intend to read more about database design from another source.

 ### Chapter 26: Computer Architecture

+This chapter begins with a discussion about understanding binary and ensuring you know how a computer interprets the base 2 counting system (two digits vs. the normalized base 10 system, which only uses ten digits).

+Numbers, strings, etc. are all represented in the computer as binary.
+Strings are mapped to numbers, and numbers to binary. "a" for example is stored as the decimal 97, and 97 is stored in binary as 1100001.
+Hardware only understands binary.

+Higher level hardware is made of a CPU and Memory.
+The CPU executes instructions provided by a program; computers can have multiple CPUs (said to be multi-core).
+Memory is where everything on the computer is stored, via RAM and ROM.
+The CPU combined with the memory make the "brain" of the computer.
+I/O is the transfer of data to and from this pair to any other device.

+Machine code is made of binary (or hex which is base 16) that can be executed by the HDD.
+Abstraction is used to manage complexity, and programming languages are built on abstraction.
+Higher-level programming languages have more extraction beneath them, and the more abstractions below, the slower code will run.

+This is why C is considered "close to the metal," and is used for things like drivers and hardware configuration.
+It runs quick, and memory management is handled by the programmer - not the compiler.

+The chapter goes on to explain how binary begets Assembly and these languages stack for more or less abstraction.
+Compilers vs. interpreters are discussed - compilers are translated into machine code **before** it can be run, whereas interpretation can be executed directly by passing it through an interpreter.
+Binary is further discussed in how compilers decompile into machine code.

+**Concurrency** is the act of a program running in overlapping time periods (multitasking) on a single-core machine. **Parallellism** is when tasks run at the same time on multicore processors.

 ### Chapter 27: Network Programming

+The internet communicates using the client-server model, which states that there is a server actively listening for requests sent by a client.
+Requests are made via HTTP, and responses are returned by the server (HTML, JS, CSS, etc.).
+URLs are basically variables for IP addresses which is a unique number distributed by the DNS.

+TCP/IP protocols are agreed upon standards for communicating across the internet.
+It's also known as a protocol stack - made of four layers, each being a program responsible for accomplishing a task and communicating to the layers above.
+These layers are the **Application Layer**, the **Transport Layer**, the **Interney Layer**, and the **Network Layer**.

+When you connect to a URL, the Application Layer forms an HTTP request.
+This is then passed to the Transport Layer, which wraps the request.
+Data is distributed as packets, sent one at a time.
+The layer uses a checksum to make sure all packets are delivered.

+This is then stamped with an "address" by the Internet Layer, which contains the IP of the server and TTL.
+The envelope is considered a packet.
+After this has been wrapped, it's sent to the Network Layer, which uses hardware and software to physically send the data.
+It's passed through various nodes to the receiving server, until it's retrieved by the receiving-end Application Layer.
+The server then goes through the same process sending back that the requestwas valid or invalid; if valid, it returns data requested.

 ### Chapter 28: Bringing It All Together

+This chapter covers creating and firing up a server and client socket relationship via Python.
+As with the other projects in this book, I'll revisit it outside of note taking.

 ### Chapter 29: Practice

+Nothing noteworthy.

 ## Part V: Programming for Production